 |THERMO Spoken Here! ~ J. Pohl © ( E9740+9/15)||( E9980 - Efficiency of a Bulb)|

-Two aspects of the pumping event are its transient and and its steady operation.
-Inspecting the diagram we see that upon starting the pump will commence (at a constant volumetric rate of flow ) to fill the stand-pipe.
-As the level of water in the pipe rises, the power required by the pump with increase.
-This trend will continue until the water attains the height, H, whereupon it will begin to spill from the pipe.
-The operation after the water height is, H, is steady.
+Upon starting the pump will commence (at a constant volumetric rate of flow ) to fill the stand-pipe.
+As the water level rises the power required by the pump must increase.
+This trend continues until the water attains the height, H, whereupon water will begin to spill from the pipe.
+System operation after the water height is, H, is steady.

 Calculate the transient and steady power required of the pump.

-♦ We will analyse the pump by use of two distinct system representations.
-However the system is defined, our mass equation and energy equation apply.
-Both equations have a "rate" form.
+♦ Below we analyse the pump event useong two distinct system representations.
+The system mass equation and energy equation apply in a "rate" form.

-Mass Equation: The summation signs remind use to include all instances of "system, in or out."
+Mass Equation: Summation signs, a good habit, remind use to include all instances of "system, in or out."

-Terms of the mass equation can be written explicitly for use (as needed):
+Here there is one entrance and one exit.
+Terms of the mass equation can be written explicitly.

-Energy Equation: The energy equation is a bit long to write.
+Energy Equation: This energy equation is long because it contains representational terms for all types of interaction.
+It is a load to write out seen to be useful as non-applicable terms are removed.
 We write it out every time because it contains all terms that might apply.

-Equations 1,2 and 3 contain "all of the terms."
-In any application equation usage amounts to specification of the system perspective, open, closed or unsteady, then specialization by striking out the inapplicable terms.
+Equations 1,2 and 3 contain "all of the terms" in general.
+The equation applies by reduction to the system perspectives, open, closed or unsteady, by its specialization by striking out the inapplicable terms.

 Constant volume system is open with an infinite, “free surface” entrance and a “finite” exit.

-Open System Perspective: To the right is a sketch of our pumping system as the constant volume of water contained within an imaginary, dotted boundary.
+Open System Perspective: The system is the water that passes through the pump.
+The system is not "parts of the pump, pipes et al." The sketch to the right represents our system as the constant volume of water contained within an imaginary, dotted boundary.
 Water enters the system across its "in" boundary, at all places on the perimeter of a large circular annulus shown as a "dashed" ellipse.
 The pump (not shown) drives water from the space to an exit and "up the pipe."
-The pump supplies power.
-It is represented schematically as its power input, W-dot.
-We reduce the mass and energy equation terms "left to right" as they appear in the equation.
+The pump supplies power to the water.
+It is represented schematically as its power input, Ws.
+We reduce the mass and energy equation terms proceeding "left to right" as they appear in the equation.

 Their is a single mass of the system, (m), and it is constant.
 The system energies KE and PE relate to the motion and elevation of the center of mass of the system.
 The center of mass does not move, hence the derivatives of KE and of PE are zero.
 The left-of-equality terms are as follows: